dlandon/zoneminder.machine.learning/README.md

 - Set `INSTALL_FACE="1"` to install face recognition packages.
 The initial installation can take a long time.
 - Set `INSTALL_TINY_YOLO="1"` to install the tiny yolo hook processing files.
 - Set `INSTALL_YOLO="1"` to install the yolo hook processing files.
+- Set `GPU_SUPPORT="1"` to compile the opencv with GPU support.
+This will take a LONG time (over an hour) and you'll need at least 15GB free memory.
 - The command above use a host path of `/mnt/Zoneminder` to map the container config and cache directories.
 This is going to be persistent directory that will retain data across container/image stop/restart/deletes.
 ZM mysql/other config data/event files/etc are kept here.
 You can change this to any directory in your host path that you want to.

+#### Adding Nvidia GPU support to the Zoneminder.

+You will have to install support your graphics card.
+If you are using Unraid, install the Nvidia plugin and follow these [instructions](https://forums.unraid.net/topic/77813-plugin-linuxserverio-unraid-nvidia/?tab=comments#comment-719665) or install the Nvidia Docker, see [here](https://medium.com/@adityathiruvengadam/cuda-docker-%EF%B8%8F-for-deep-learning-cab7c2be67f9).

+After you confirm the graphics card is seen by the Zoneminder docker, you can then compile openvc with GPU support.
+Be sure your Zoneminder docker can see the graphics card.
+Set 'INSTALL_HOOK=1' and 'GPU_SUPPORT=1' and restart the docker.

 #### Post install configuration and caveats